th2-net/th2-conn-generic/conn-fix/README.md

 ## Release notes

-### 3.4.3
+### 3.7.2
 + Update sailfish version to 3.2.1860
-  + Detection of errors in parsing qfj messages
+  + Detection of errors in FIXSession and FIXCodec during parsing qfj messages
-  + Add validation of incoming messages at the qfj level
-  + Correct methods calls in server application

 ### 3.4.2
 + Fixed the problem in which conn sends a correct user's message to the remote system but sends an incorrect copy of it to the th2 with short header instead of an enriched version